Esnagofer/TMSX/README.md

 - Almost full MSX1 emulation.
 - Runs many Konami games (Penguin Adventure, Nemesis I/II/III, Frogger, Knightmare, Kings Valley 2 and many more).
 - Some games don't work (F1 Spirit) or are buggy (Goonies).
-- For the moment no PSG emulation, no music.

 This project is work in progress.
 At the moment, things that need to be done are:

 - Fix incompatibilities.
-- Add PSG emulation.
 - Possibly: MSX2 Emulation and disk emulation.

 ##How to use